yv6g/xiaomi-privacy-bypass/README.md

    ```sh
    .\adb shell pm grant by4a.setedit22 android.permission.WRITE_SECURE_SETTINGS
    ```
 5. If successful, continue with the next steps in this guide.
-I personally did this step ,but SetEdit still didn't appear on Shizuku I contiuned anyway.
+I personally did this step ,but SetEdit still didn't appear on Shizuku I continued anyway.

+## Continue
 3. Modify Privacy Password Settings
    - Open SetEdit.
    - Find System tools and change it to Secure Table, on the top right.